-We proved that vSAN offers resiliency and high availability to Tier-1 application with running workload and guarantees business continuity of MySQL workloads.
+We proved that vSAN offers resiliency and high availability to Tier-1 applications with running workloads and guarantees business continuity of MySQL workloads.

-Furthermore, we verified MySQL group replication feature with single primary configuration, which helped provide application level high availability to prevent any MySQL service failure or database software crashes.
+Furthermore, we verified MySQL group replication feature with a single primary configuration, which helped provide application-level high availability to prevent any MySQL service failure or database software crashes.